tushar2704/Hiring-Process-Analytics/README.md

 ### A. Hiring Analysis

-Your Task: Determine the gender distribution of hires.
-Calculate the number of males and females that have been hired by the company.
+Determining the gender distribution of hires.
+Calculating the number of males and females that have been hired by the company.

 ### B. Salary Analysis

-Your Task: Calculate the average salary offered by the company using Excel functions.
+Calculating the average salary offered by the company using Excel functions.

 ### C. Salary Distribution

-Your Task: Create class intervals for the salaries in the company.
-This will help you visualize and understand the distribution of salaries.
+Creating class intervals for the salaries in the company.
+This will help in visualizing and understanding the distribution of salaries.

 ### D. Departmental Analysis

-Your Task: Utilize a suitable visualization, such as a pie chart or bar graph, to represent the proportion of employees working in different departments.
+Utilizing a suitable visualization, such as a pie chart or bar graph, to represent the proportion of employees working in different departments.

 ### E. Position Tier Analysis

-Your Task: Use a chart or graph to illustrate the distribution of different position tiers within the company.
+Using a chart or graph to illustrate the distribution of different position tiers within the company.

-## Conclusion

-Through the "Hiring Process Analytics" project, you'll not only sharpen your data analysis skills but also contribute to the company's growth by providing insights that can enhance its hiring process.
-Remember, the ultimate goal is to turn data into actionable knowledge and enable better decision-making.
-Good luck on your data analysis journey!

 ## License